ashish-kamboj/llmops/llm-applications/speech-transcribe-translate-sentiment-analysis/QUICKSTART.md

 2. **Optional:** Toggle "Parallel Processing" in the sidebar (ON = faster, OFF = sequential)
 3. Click "Analyze Speech" or "Analyze Recorded Speech"
 4. View your results with processing time comparison!
+ 5. **Optional:** Use the "🧹 Clear Results" button to reset and start a new analysis session

 ## 📖 Need More Help?
 Read the full README.md file for detailed documentation.